official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 shortly.”

 124. Sir David Manning asked Mr Jonathan Powell: “Are you content?
-We certainly need much greater precision from the MOD.”57
+We certainly need much greater precision from the MOD.”[^57]

 125. Mr Powell replied: “I think there is a danger of getting ahead of ourselves here unless this is absolutely necessary, to get into detailed military planning with the US.
-I suggest you discuss with TB on the way to Paris.”58
+I suggest you discuss with TB on the way to Paris.”[^58]

 126. Before he spoke to Mr Blair, Sir David Manning asked Mr McKane to “confirm that it is now absolutely necessary to get into the detailed planning with the US” and added:
-“I suspect it is if we are to have a voice.”59
+“I suspect it is if we are to have a voice.”[^59]

 127. The Inquiry has not seen any written response.

-55 Letter Wood to Brenton, 30 May 2002, ‘UK/US Legal Contacts’.
+[^55]: Letter Wood to Brenton, 30 May 2002, ‘UK/US Legal Contacts’.
-56 Minute McKane to Manning, 18 June 2002, ‘Iraq’.
+[^56]: Minute McKane to Manning, 18 June 2002, ‘Iraq’.
-57 Manuscript comment Manning to Powell, 19 June 2002, on Minute McKane to Manning,
+[^57]: Manuscript comment Manning to Powell, 19 June 2002, on Minute McKane to Manning,
 18 June 2002, ‘Iraq’.
-58 Manuscript comment Powell to Manning on Minute McKane to Manning, 18 June 2002, ‘Iraq’.
+[^58]: Manuscript comment Powell to Manning on Minute McKane to Manning, 18 June 2002, ‘Iraq’.
-59 Note (handwritten) Manning to McKane, 21 June 2002.
+[^59]: Note (handwritten) Manning to McKane, 21 June 2002.

-## Cabinet, 20 June 2002

 128. Mr Blair was questioned about the UK’s approach to Iraq during Cabinet on 20 June.